 Analysis: In the study performed on healthy individuals showed that consumption of 500mg of Ashwagandha extracts improved the reaction time, the performance of different tasks as compared to the individuals who received a placebo.

 Ashwagandha Side Effects

-It is suggested that one should take the limited and controlled dosage of Ashwagandha in order to avoid some side-effects which are not favourable for a healthy body.
+It is suggested that one should take the limited and controlled dosage of Ashwagandha churna in order to avoid some side effects which are not favorable for a healthy body.

 Some of the side effects of Ashwagandha include-

 - Oral Consumption: Taking the herb for a maximum of three months is considered a possibly safe intake.
 Taken frequently and in larger portions may cause stomach upset, diarrhea, and vomiting.

 - Can Cause Miscarriages: It is advised that pregnant women must avoid consuming the herb as it may cause early delivery or miscarriage.

 - Stomach Ulcers: The use of Ashwagandha can cause irritation in the gastrointestinal tract leading to stomach ulcers.